mistersourcerer/hashing/README.md

 # Hashing

-Permits you to say which instance variables of your objects should be used to serialize it into a `Hash`.
-Gives you a nice way to inform this, and facilitates to recreation of your serializable objects from hashes.
+Gives you an easy way to specify which instances vars of your objects should be used as `key => value` to serialize it into a hash returned by the `#to_h` method.
+Also gives you a `YourClass::from_hash` to reconstruct the instances.

 ## Installation